 Participate by exercising your right to vote!

-Daemen wants to encourage our college community to exercise their right to vote!
+Daemen encourages all members of the university community to exercise their right to vote!
 That’s why we’ve created “Get Civically Fit at Daemen,” a collaborative initiative co-sponsored by the departments of History & Political Science, Athletics, Institutional Advancement, and Student Affairs.
-Make sure you know these important dates below!

 Registering to Vote